Listen to this blog

 - The best time to post on Twitter

-We have found that it is rather more suitable to test and find your own data than sticking to a fixed template of best times.
+We have found that it is more suitable to test and find your own data than to stick to a fixed template of best times.

-But if you are new at Instagram then the general time-frames can be a good start in the course of testing for your personal best time to post.
-There are fair chances that these fixed times can work wonders for your brand on Instagram.
+On the other hand, if you are new to Instagram promotion, then the general time-frames can be a good start before you set out to test for your personal best time to post.
+There are fair chances that these fixed times may work wonders for your brand on Instagram.